-This article will cover everything you need to know about pocket squares, with a particular focus on history.
-Click any of the following links to be taken to the section that interests you most, or simply scroll down and read at your leisure.
+This article will cover everything you need to know about pocket squares, with a particular focus on history and the best ones to buy:

 - Pocket Square Size & Construction